alanjames1987/laboratory/README.md

 Laboratory
 ---

-The purpose of this repository is to be a place where I put my experiments with various technology.
+A repository to put my experiments with various technology.

 Each experiment is in its own folder and will use package managers to install dependencies if avalible.

-Every commit message will be:
-`Commit`
+You could also consider these examples of various technology.